ONTAP 9

 In versions of ONTAP before 9.13.1, growing the volume greater than 680 GB in size does not automatically result in more inodes, because ONTAP does not automatically create more than 22,369,621 inodes.
 If you need more files than the default number for any size volume, you can use the volume modify command to increase the maximum number of inodes for the volume.

-Beginning in ONTAP 9.13.1, maximum number of inodes continues to grow so there is 1 inode per 32 KB of volume even if the volume is larger than 680 GB.
-This growth continues until volume reaches the inode maximum 2,147,483,632
+Beginning in ONTAP 9.13.1, the maximum number of inodes continues to grow so there is one inode per 32 KB of volume space even if the volume is larger than 680 GB.
+This growth continues until the volume reaches the inode maximum of 2,147,483,632.

 You can also decrease the maximum number of public inodes.
-This does not change the amount of space currently allocated to inodes, but it does lower the maximum amount of space the public inode file can consume.
-However, after space has been allocated for inodes, it is never returned to the volume.
-Therefore, lowering the maximum number of inodes below the number of inodes currently allocated does not return the space used by the allocated but unused inodes to the volume.
+Decreasing the number of public inodes does not change the amount of space allocated to inodes, but it does lower the maximum amount of space the public inode file can consume.
+After space has been allocated for inodes, it is never returned to the volume.
+Therefore, lowering the maximum number of inodes below the number of inodes currently allocated does not return the space used by the allocated inodes.

 More information